Tumen River Bridge

+History

 The original bridge was built in 1938 by the Japanese Empire and is 535.2 m long and 6.6 m wide.
 In February 1997, tourist access across the bridge was allowed.

 The building of a new bridge was announced in 2014.
 It is 638 metres long and sits beside the original bridge.
 Its construction was paid for by China.
 An opening ceremony was held on 30 September 2016 and the bridge was expected to open to traffic on two of its four lanes on 7 October 2016.